Where is Billy McKinlay now?

-Declining the offer and leaving the club, McKinlay then went onto join fellow Scot David Moyes in Spain as his assistant at Real Sociedad.
+Declining the offer and leaving the club, McKinlay then went onto join fellow Scotsman David Moyes in Spain as his assistant at Real Sociedad.

 The pair only lasted a year in La Liga and were sacked after a run of poor results left the club on the edge of the relegation zone.